AcollaMolla/avanza-option-scraper/README.md

 - The script only scrapes for PUT options.
 I will add CALL option scraping soon!
 - Sometimes BeautifulSoup fails to collect HTML elements contianing option data from the options details page.
 I can't reproduce the error but it appears sometimes on different underlyings and on different options.
 I have added many try/except statements in the code so that the script don't fail on these steps but this is only a temporary solution.
 I will add functionality for retrying failed pages in the future.
 - It takes time to connect to each options Avanza page and scrape the content.
 With ~60 underlying instruments and ~50 options for each, a scrape of all options offered on Avanza takes an hour or two.
 I don't think I can improve this...
+- The script will collect data for ALL ~3000 options BEFORE it writes them all to a CSV file in bulk.
+Therefore, if there is an exception or crash during the scraping process all work will be lost.
+I will implement functionality soon for continously writing option data to CSV.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.